ks982579/rust-zero2prod/README.md

 to verify with, which must be supplied in the `.env` file.
 Some how that query reads the `.env` file and finds what it is looking for.
 It's that or we re-export the environment variable every time...

+Actix-Web gives us ability to pass other pieces of data around, not related to the lifecycle of a single incoming request, called the _application state_.
+Do this by adding your _thing_ in the `App::new().app_data(thing)` method!

+The `HttpServer` returns worker processes for each available core on the machine.
+Each runs its own copy of application built by this by calling the same closure.
+So, we need **the same connection** for each copy of App.
+But `PgConnection` doesn't implement `Clone` because it sits on a non-cloneable system, TCP connection with Postgres.

+The `web::Data` is an Actix-Web extractor that wraps the connection in an Atomic Reference Counted pointer (Arc).